International Shooting Sport Federation: Tournaments

 These are the only competitions that have direct supervision from ISSF committees, and the only competitions where world records can be set.
 This leads to many national records in fact being higher than the world records.

-Events

 Disciplines

 The ISSF currently sanctions five groups of shooting sport disciplines: Pistol, Rifle, Shotgun, Running Target and Target Sprint.
 Running Target and Target Sprint both utilise rifles, but are contested separately from the conventional Rifle events as Running Target uses moving targets, and Target Sprint uses hit/miss scoring in a biathlon-like event.
 Many ranges equipped for conventional rifle and pistol events are not equipped for Running Target or Target Sprint.

-Rifle, pistol, and shotgun events are divided into smaller groups for the Olympic shooting program.

 The overview of disciplines includes only the distinct discipline itself.
 Some may have both men's and women's events, just one or the other, or else have variations including team shoots.
 These are not listed separately.

 Pistol

 ISSF Pistol events use a mix of cartridge and air pistols.
 Targets are static black circles, with scoring based on scoring rings.
 Timed events originally used turning frames to show or hide targets.
 However these now use static targets with red and green lights to indicate when shots may be fired.
 As most high level events now use electronic target systems, the target system will ignore or penalise shots fired early or late.
 This reduces the incidence of mechanical faults with the frame mechanism, which could require reshoots and affect the competition programme.